Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 What do You mean by Parent and Sub Accounts in QuickBooks?

 For accounting purposes, a parent account is a top-level account.
-It contains one or more lower-level accounts, Due to which it is known as a “Parent Account“.
-Lower-level accounts, also referred to as sub accounts, Which comes under the parent account, Which serves as their principal account.
+It contains one or more lower-level accounts, Due to which is known as a “Parent Account“.
+Lower-level accounts, also referred to as subaccounts, come under the parent account, Which serves as their principal account.

 Top